ceph/ceph/doc/releases/pacific.rst

   the balancer was included in the ``always_on_modules`` list, but needed to be turned on explicitly using the ``ceph balancer on`` command.

+* Version 2 of the cephx authentication protocol (``CEPHX_V2`` feature bit) is now required by default.
+It was introduced in 2018, adding replay attack protection for authorizers and making msgr v1 message signatures stronger (CVE-2018-1128 and CVE-2018-1129).
+Support is present in Jewel 10.2.11, Luminous 12.2.6, Mimic 13.2.1, Nautilus 14.2.0 and later; upstream kernels 4.9.150, 4.14.86, 4.19 and later; various distribution kernels, in particular CentOS 7.6 and later.
+To enable older clients, set ``cephx_require_version`` and ``cephx_service_require_version`` config options to 1.

 * `blacklist` has been replaced with `blocklist` throughout.
 The following commands have changed:

   - ``ceph osd blacklist ...`` are now ``ceph osd blocklist ...``